 Swine Flu Outbreak Increases Schools' Use of Speech

-In the early days of the outbreak, from April 27 to May 4, roughly 1,300 school districts used Sherman Oaks, Calif.-based Blackboard Connect to send 9.79 million messages to parents, staff, and residents with updates on potential cases and precautionary measures to help control the spread of the virus.
+In the early days of the swine flu (H1N1) epidemic, many U.S. school district officials used voice broadcast and mass message delivery technology to proactively reach parents with important updates and information.
+Between April 27 and May 4, roughly 1,300 school districts used Sherman Oaks, Calif.-based Blackboard Connect to send 9.79 million messages to parents, staff, and residents with updates on potential cases and precautionary measures to help control the spread of the virus.

 “Because California borders Mexico, and so many of our students have family ties to cities in Mexico where the outbreak first hit, it was imperative that we quickly and effectively addressed the issue,” Uyeda said in a release.
 “On the morning of April 27, our phone lines were swamped by concerned parents who wanted to know if schools were closed, and most importantly, if their children would be safe.
 From my office phone, we were able to record and send an assuring message, in English and Spanish, to parents, students, and staff.
 The incoming calls quickly subsided, and we were able to focus on keeping our students safe.”

-The Blackboard Connect on-demand, software-as-a-service solution enables school administrators to create, schedule, send, and track personalized voice, email, and text messages to thousands of people in minutes.
-Users can record messages in their own voices using a toll-free phone number, or upload a text message that can be converted to an audio file.
+Solutions like Blackboard Connect and SchoolReach allow school officials to create, schedule, send, and track personalized voice, email, and text messages to thousands of people in minutes.
+Users can record messages in their own voices using a toll-free phone number, or upload text messages that can be converted into audio files.
 They then select the recipients by name, group, or geographic area and specify whether they want the messages to be sent immediately or at a later date and time.

 For its part, Blackboard Connect created sample scripts for clients to use as a reference to make sure they were getting all the necessary information out to the public, according to Karl Engkvist, the company’s executive vice president.